beallio/kettlebell-sport/README.md

 ### What is Kettlebell Sport?
 [What is Kettlebell Sport?
 An Intro.](https://www.youtube.com/watch?v=te3efrre6sg)

+This is not Hardstyle (Pavel-influended) Kettlbell lifting.
+Kettlebell Sport is endurance kettlebell lifting where lifters have 10 minutes (or 5 minutes in sprint sets) to complete as many reps as possible without setting the bells down.
+Efficiency and technique are important to maintain energy throughout set.

+Standard lifts include:
+- Two Arm **Long Cycle** - TALC - 2 Kettlebell Clean and Jerk
+- One Arm **Long Cycle** - OALC - 1 Kettlebell Clean and Jerk
+- Snatch - 1 Kettlebell Snatch
+- Jerk -  2 Kettlebell Jerk

 ## Competition Kettlebells
  - [Kettlebell USA Paradigm Pro](https://www.kettlebellsusa.com/) - US - 35mm and 33mm available
  - [Kettlebell Kings Competition](https://www.kettlebellsusa.com/) - US - 35mm and 33mm available